Geo-AID Logo

 Renderers

-Geo-AID supports four different renderers, also called drawers.
-One more is planned.
+Geo-AID supports five different renderers, also called drawers.

 LaTeX